VincentChalnot/SidusAdminBundle/README.md

 ## Warning

 This bundle requires the security component of Symfony, it will enforce access to any entity using the voter.
-To ease the configuration of this, we recommend the ````cleverage/permission-bundle````.
-Also, by a design mistake, this bundle is tightly linked to the use of Doctrine, it can still be used for non-doctrine entities but unplugging Doctrine from dependencies will require some extra work.
+This bundle is easier to use with Doctrine, it can still be used for non-doctrine entities.

 ## Configuration